OpenGeoMetadata/edu.stanford.purl/README.md

 This repository contains geospatial metadata from [EarthWorks](https://earthworks.stanford.edu), the Stanford University Libraries geoportal.

+This metadata is provided under the [CC0 v1.0 License](LICENSE), which allows for free use and redistribution without restrictions.

 > [!WARNING]
 > Geoblacklight v1 schema metadata in `metadata-1.0` is no longer updated and is provided for reference only.
 Links are likely to be broken.